 See "Monumental inscriptions (pre-1855) in Dunbartonshire" by John Fowler Mitchell and Sheila Mitchell, published at Edinburgh in 1986 by the Scottish Genealogy Society.

 There has been a census every 10 years since 1801 (excluding 1941) but only those pages after 1841 (with a few exceptions) carry details of named residents.
-Census pages for 1841-1901 can be consulted at the General Register Office in Edinburgh and copies on microfilm may be consulted in LDS Family History Centres around the world.
+Census pages for 1841-1901 can be consulted at the National Records of Scotland in Edinburgh and copies on microfilm may be consulted in LDS Family History Centres around the world.
 LDS centres also carry microfiche indexes to the 1881 census pages.
-The General Register Office of Scotland has a page giving information on the Family Records that they hold.
+The National Records of Scotland has a page giving information on the Family Records that they hold.
 Computerized indexes for 1881, 1891 and 1901 are available at the General Register Office in Edinburgh and the 1881, 1891 and 1901 indexes are also now searchable on-line, for a fee, at the Scotland's People web site.

 For information on records for a particular parish, please see that parish's page (where available).

 Registration of Births, Marriages and Deaths began in Scotland on 1st January 1855.
-For details of these and other records held at the General Register Office in Edinburgh, see the GRO tutorial.
+For details of these and other records held at the National Records of Scotland in Edinburgh, see the GRO tutorial.
 The GRO has a page giving information on the Family Records that they hold.